Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And I think that was the same year that we broke the first stories on live organ harvesting in China.

-It's it's it's incredible to think back on it.
+It's incredible to think back on it.

 You know, so many things were happening at that time simultaneously.

-On the one hand, there was Annie, which was this whistleblower whose husband had uh basically taken 2,000 corneas.
+On the one hand, there was Annie, which was this whistleblower whose husband had basically taken 2,000 corneas.

-This is what he confessed to her out of living people, and you know, was having nightmares, and then he finally confessed to her that that this was real.
+This is what he confessed to her out of living people and was having nightmares.

 He had been promised that he would get it in two weeks, a heart transplant.

-So all of this was happening uh kind of all at once, and you know, I it was kind of the the this unbelievable horror that we were exposed to.
+And, you know, it was kind of this unbelievable horror that we were exposed to.

 And I think this is actually one of the most difficult things about issues like this, these extreme crimes against humanity.

-You you don't want to, I mean, I really didn't want to believe it to be true, right?
+You don't want to, I mean, I really didn't want to believe it to be true, right?

-I remember at first a lot of people did not believe us.
+I remember at first, a lot of people did not believe us.

-They're like, oh, you're just reporting rumors, you're making crazy claims.
+They're like, oh, you're just reporting rumors.

-Then you had independent researchers, uh I believe um the world organization to investigate the persecution of fallen law, which is which has a shorter name in Chinese, but uh long name in English.
+I believe the World Organization to Investigate the Persecution of Falun Gong, which has a shorter name in Chinese, but a long name in English.

-They were making phone calls into China, and they were like, you know, calling up hospitals, and you had recordings of it being like, oh, I need to get an organ transplant.
+And you had recordings of it being like, oh, I need to get an organ transplant.

 How soon can I get it?